 Structural Monitoring by Analyzing Response Trend (SMART) Lab

 This is the structural health monitoring lab at Youngstown State University (YSU).
 We collected bridge vibration data using multi-hop wireless sensor networks (WSN).
 Two sets of four-node networks were connected to laptops through separate base stations.
 Heavily loaded trucks were run at various speed limits to collect vibration response of the bridge.
-By analyzing the response trend, we were able to assess the condition and estimate the load rating of a prestressed box beam (PSBB) bridge with acceptable accuracy.
+By analyzing the response trend, we were able to assess the condition and estimate the load rating of a prestressed box beam (PSBB) bridge with an acceptable accuracy.
 The SMART Lab is directed by Anwarul Islam, professor of Civil Engineering in Rayen School of Engineering at Youngstown State University.

 Crews were getting ready for a heavily loaded truck on a PSBB bridge over Pymatuning Creek in Ashtabula County.